abshwabu/Silent-Therapy/README.md

 ## How AI Powers Silent Therapy
 Silent Therapy leverages the integration of advanced AI models to provide effective therapy services.
 Key features include:

-- Personalized Therapy Sessions: AI tailors therapy sessions to individual needs and preferences.
+- Personalized Therapy Sessions: AI customizes therapy sessions to meet the unique needs and preferences of each individual.
-- Emotion Detection: AI detects user emotions to provide more empathetic and relevant support.
 - Licensed Therapists Integration: Users can schedule sessions with licensed therapists, ensuring professional mental health support.
 - Continuous Learning: The AI chatbot continuously learns from interactions to improve its responses and therapeutic effectiveness.